Marcos Olguín

-Marcos Olguín López (born 24 March 2001) is a Spanish footballer who plays as a central defender for CD Mirandés B.
+Marcos Olguín López (born 24 March 2001) is a Spanish footballer who plays as a central defender for Marbella FC.

 Club career

 Born in Madrid, Olguín joined Villarreal CF's youth setup in 2013, aged 12.
 He left the club on 18 June 2020, after finishing his formation, and subsequently joined Burgos CF, where he was initially assigned to the reserves in Tercera División.

 Olguín made his senior debut on 1 November 2020, starting in a 0–2 away loss against Real Ávila CF. The following 26 January, after being a starter, he moved to another reserve team, CD Mirandés B also in the fourth division.

 On 1 July 2021, Olguín renewed his contract with the Rojillos for a further year.
 He made his first team debut on 13 November, coming on as a late substitute for Oriol Rey in a 0–1 Segunda División home loss against SD Huesca.

+After a year, Olguín joined UD Logroñés.
+This led to him leaving in the summer of 2023, to join Marbella FC.